codepr/webcrawler-from-scratch/chapter1/messaging.md

 to be compliant the better.

-For our application it's not strictly required to follow the rule, but for the sake of readability and extensibility for future additions we'll stick to the rule adding three generic communication interfaces:
+For our application it's not strictly required to follow the rule, but for the sake of readability and extensibility for future additions we'll stick to it by adding three generic communication interfaces:

 **messaging/queue.go**